comic-xr/CoMIC/immersive_teleoperation/readme.md

 ![image](https://github.com/user-attachments/assets/d52873dc-2c62-4473-bd83-7a08d2b37bfe)

 NOTE: When teleoperation begins, the H1 will SUDDENLY go from hanging slack to the ready state and moving with the kinect user.

+For setup info, please refer to https://support.unitree.com/home/en/Teleoperation/kinect_teleoperate

+Here is a video of Kinect teleoperation in action:

 Humanoid Robot: Chatbot powered by LLMs